snehccurry/Heema/README.md

 Upcoming new features that will make your apps stand out from the rest:

-1) notification maker
+1) notification maker ✔
 2) animate floating windows (not all will animate, like the menu pages) change the name to menu pages.
 3) color modes, themes.
-4) navigation
+4) navigation ✔
-5) change the page to menu_page
+5) change the page to menu_page ✔
 6) complete the check box and select item
 7) complete the searchbox with logic and click effects.
 8) support for videos
-9) support for images -_-
+9) support for images -_- ✔
-10)proper format for making pages
+10)proper format for making pages ✔
 11) tiles and texts, if texts cross the width then use eclipes.
 12) at least a proper api for making apps.
 13) horizontal scrolling for tkinter apps.
 14) scrollbar with no scrollbar
 15) autohide scrollbar
 16) Themes and color combinations.
 17) bordered buttons
 18) animations+text animations
+19) windows theme buttons, like back buttons, etc. ✔
+20) card button
+21) icon card label